 If you can’t get to see it at the BBC then watch Kanzi cook his marshmallow below:

-This must be the Stig of bus drivers getting his bus up this steep hill in one go without sliding all over the place in these snowy winter conditions.
+This must be the Stig of bus drivers getting his bus up this steep hill in one go without sliding all over the place.
+He did it in these snowy winter conditions on 9th November 2010.

 This is miraculous driving of the X4 service single deck bus shown here going up Saltburn Road1 between Vista Mar and the Spa Hotel at Saltburn-by-the-Sea in North Yorkshire.